MarktW86/azure-psdocs-processing/azurestackps/1.2.9/AzureRM.AzureStackStorage/Get-ACSQueueService.md

 # Get-ACSQueueService

 ## SYNOPSIS
-Retrieve status and settings of Queue service
+Gets the status and settings of a queue service.

 ## SYNTAX